Gauging the Schwarzian Action: Concluding remarks

 \section{Concluding remarks}

 In this article we obtained a prescription for promoting a nonlinear global symmetry to a gauge symmetry.\footnote{This is in contrast to work by Balachandran {\it et al.} on nonlinear models which were reformulated as gauge theories.\cite{Balachandran:1978pk}} The fundamental field transformed with respect to a nonlinear representation of a group.
 The gauging procedure was to first construct a composite field ${\bf f}$ from the fundamental field and its derivative, such that it transforms linearly under the {\it global} action of the group.
-The next step was to replace ${\bf f}$ by some ${\bf f}_A$ that is covariant under {\it local } transformations, and then to apply standard gauging techniques; i.e., replacing ordinary derivatives by covariant ones.
+The next step was to replace ${\bf f}$ by some ${\bf f}_A$ that is covariant under {\it local } transformations, and then finally to apply standard gauging techniques; i.e., replacing ordinary derivatives by covariant ones.
 Gauge invariant quantities could then be easily constructed.
 The procedure was applied here to the specific example of the fractional linear representation of $SL(2,\mathbb{R})$, and it gave rise to the gauge invariant analogue of the Schwarzian derivative.
 It would be of interest to know the possible relation of our Schwarzian derivative extension to previous ones.\cite{Bouarroudj,Anninos:2021ydw} Also, since our technique is quite general, it could have application to other nonlinear symmetries.

 The composite field ${\bf f}$ proved to be useful in the study of the Schwarzian dynamics.
-It allowed for a simple construction of the N\"other charges associated with the (global) $SL(2,\mathbb{R})$ symmetry of the Schwarzian action.
-A first order Lagrangian formulation of the dynamics was obtained, which could be of potential use in alternative quantization schemes.
+It allowed for a simple construction of the Noether charges associated with the (global) $SL(2,\mathbb{R})$ symmetry of the Schwarzian action.
+It may be worthwhile exploring whether analogous composite fields can be constructed to study other nonlinear actions.

 The gauge invariant version of the Schwarzian action was constructed with the help of $SL(2,\mathbb{R})$ gauge potentials.
 These potentials can allow for a straightforward {\it locally} $SL(2,\mathbb{R})$ invariant coupling to fermionic fields, and an investigation into the consequences of such a theory could be of interest.
 We saw that the potentials could be completely gauged away when the domain is topologically trivial, i.e., $\mathbb{R}$.
 This isn't the case however when the domain is $\mathbb{S}^1$.
 The latter led to distinct topological sectors, which were labeled by the winding number (\ref{windno}) associated with the fundamental group $\pi(SL(2,\mathbb{R}))=\mathbb{Z}$.
 When the gauge invariant Schwarzian action determines the boundary dynamics for two-dimensional gravity, the topological sectors could correspond to defects in the bulk theory.\cite{Mertens:2019tcm},\cite{Lin:2023wac},\cite{Turiaci:2024cad} Further investigation of defects from the perspective of the gauged Schwarzian action and its relation to known work on defects in two-dimensional gravity is warranted.
 We hope to address this and related topics in future works.